will7sburger/FinalProj/README.md

 ## Features

-- Upload portrait images (JPG or PNG)
+- Upload portrait or scenery images (JPG or PNG)
 - Adjust emotional expression using a slider ranging from -2 to +2 (realistic mode)
 - Enable "Hallucination Mode" to expand slider range to -10 to +10 for more exaggerated emotional outputs
 - Real-time visual feedback